DVSwitch/MMDVM_Bridge/DOC/DMRplus_startup_options.md

   Note:

-  For XLK the synatax is:
+  For XLX the synatax is:
   Options=XLX:4009

   For XLX make sure you are using a 7 digit DMR ID